SuperPaintman/dotfiles/vim/.vim/plugged/vim-lsp-cxx-highlight/README.md

 **Note:** This is now automatically enabled for vim version 8.2 or greater

-This is a experimental feature so it may be quite buggy, please file bug reports!
+This is a experimental feature, so it may be quite buggy.
+Please file bug reports!

 ## License